7 Powerful Reasons To Use Only WebP Images for WordPress

 By converting your images to the WebP format, you can reduce their size by up to 35% for JPEGs and 50% for PNGs.

 Large files also take time to load completely & if they exceed 500KB, they can slow the website entirely.
-Who wants heavy files that take too much space & consume your server bandwidth?
+Who wants heavy files that take up too much space & consume your server bandwidth?

 2: Consume Less Storage Space